Local Thermal Operations and Classical Communication: Nonlocal correlations under LTOCC

 \subsection{Thermally restricted Bell nonlocality}

 Finally, let us consider a standard bipartite Bell scenario as the setting for quantum nonlocal correlations.
-Alice and Bob, each with a set of local measurement settings, are to determine whether a shared state $\ket{\Psi_{AB}}$ can be modelled by local hidden variable model or not.
-We will focus on the CHSH scenario, given in terms of correlators as \cite{CHSH1969, Cirelson1980} \begin{widetext}
+Alice and Bob, each with a set of local measurement settings, are to determine whether a shared state $\ket{\Psi_{AB}}$ can be modelled by local hidden variable model or not. \rd{In order to keep the discussion specific, we} will focus on the CHSH scenario, given in terms of correlators as \cite{CHSH1969, Cirelson1980} \begin{widetext}

 \end{widetext} where $E(a_i, b_j)$ are expectation values corresponding to measuremnt settings $a_i, b_j$ for Alice and Bob, respectively.
 The measurement outcomes are further restricted to $\pm 1$.